 Choose from an extensive range of videos about child labour at ILO TV.

-Global Campaign for Education: education is a basic human right.
-Encourage your school to become involved in the Global Action Week for Education.
+Global Campaign for Education: Education is a basic human right.

 International Labour Organization: SCREAM!
 (Supporting Children’s Rights through Education Across the Media).
-Download the package to see how you can help raise awareness against child labour using your favourite medium.
+Raise awareness about child labour using your favourite medium.

-WE Movement: too expensive to adopt a village?
+WE Movement: Too expensive to adopt a village?
 Buy a gift, learn about the inspirational work of Craig Kielburger, and educate yourself and others.
-Every small thing helps.

 A Fairer World has posters, classroom activities, books, DVDs and web links on global issues such as child rights.
 Contact us for a complete list of resources available free or on loan to members.